KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 - **🌲↑ Khaonic Tree** — The entropic biospiral rooted in ♾ Khaon, spiraling acclivously toward embodiment (E↑→E), yet also moving declivously into recursive fragmentation and collapse (E↓♾).

-Both trees are present in any universe.
+In the standard case, both trees are present in any universe.
 The question is not *whether* a universe contains centropic or entropic motion, but *which tree is prevalent* in that universe's expression.
+Limit cases — universes where one tree is entirely absent — are addressed in §2.2.

-### 2.2 Bidirectional Motion Within Any Universe
+### 2.2 Bidirectional Motion

-Motion is bidirectional within every universe.
-This is non-negotiable:
+Where both trees are present, motion is bidirectional:

 | Motion | Glyph | Direction | Description |
 |--------|-------|-----------|-------------|